Home About Portfolio Resume Contact

 Delivering Athlete Connect — A Compliance Platform for 40,000+ Athletes

-How I led the cross-functional delivery of a modern athlete compliance platform that replaced a low-adoption legacy system — improving Whereabouts reporting accuracy by 30% while maintaining full alignment with World Anti-Doping Agency standards.
+How I led sprint planning, requirements, and UAT as an embedded member of USADA's internal DevOps team — delivering a modern athlete compliance platform that replaced a low-adoption legacy system and improved Whereabouts reporting accuracy by 30% under strict WADA regulatory standards.

 OrganizationUSADA